Close

 You may be able to get Universal Credit if you’re studying full-time and any of the following apply:

-• You’re disabled and have limited capability for work and are getting:
+• you’re disabled, were assessed as having limited capability for work before starting your course, and are getting:

 • Personal Independence Payment